 Each band will have several different sections, where each costume represents an individual section.
 If you decide to choose an all-inclusive band, normally, drinks, food, portable bathrooms, security, on site paramedics, vanity sections, snack sections, snow cone sections and even more will be covered in the price of your costume.
 Some popular bands sell out extremely quickly (like in two weeks) so it is wise to plan ahead and register early.

 Costumes can be very elaborate.
 Bands launch their carnival presentation with a theme, and design costumes modeled after that theme.
 Costumes are then presented to the general public via a “fashion show” or what we know as band launch.
 If you haven’t been to Trinidad Carnival yet then you may have some sticker shock.
 Costumes can be as affordable as $200usd all the way to $1800usd or more, depending on the band.

 All-Inclusive Mas Bands

 Most foreigners are only aware of the large all-inclusive bands but there are so many others to choose from.
-Band launch season is usually from the beginning of July through August and registration opens usually a few days if not less than two weeks after band launch.
+Band launch season is usually begins in July through August and registration opens a few days if not less than two weeks after band launch.

 - Harts: Like Tribe, Harts is another all-inclusive band.
 Registration is much easier with them as you can register online.
 Customer service is satisfactory.
 With Harts, you get to customize your costume to get the look you want, kind of like “build-a-costume.